NeuroTechX/ntx_slack_archive/general.md

  >but yeah the raw data would do as well

-2/21/2017 11:54 AM
+2/21/2017 11:55 AM

- **firassafieddine** :
+ **nicolettebraingineers** :

- >yeah i tried with mindyourOSCs, it doesnt show "interpreted values"
+ >Im not quite sure if the drivers from the SDK are available for Arduino